Indore: Many colonies go without drinking water

-Indore (Madhya Pradesh): Many colonies in the city had to go without drinking water on Friday morning as pumps of Narmada Phase I and II were stopped due to bursting of rubber packing on Thursday.
+Many colonies in the city had to go without drinking water on Friday morning as pumps of Narmada Phase I and II were stopped due to the bursting of rubber packing on Thursday.

 Narmada Project superintendent engineer Sanjiv Shrivastava said that the pumps were stopped at 8.30 am on Thursday so water from Jalud pumping station could not be supplied to overhead water tanks located in some colonies in the city.
 Resultantly, the supply through taps could not be made in several pockets of the city on Friday morning.